Introduction

 The New Testament interprets Christ's death through the lens of the Pentateuchal sacrificial system.
 Christ is the Passover lamb (1 Corinthians 5:7), the sin offering (Romans 8:3; 2 Corinthians 5:21), the guilt offering (Isaiah 53:10), and the Day of Atonement sacrifice (Hebrews 9:11–14).
 The author of Hebrews argues that Christ's sacrifice is superior to the Levitical sacrifices in every respect: it is offered once for all (not repeatedly), in the heavenly sanctuary (not the earthly copy), and achieves what animal sacrifices could not—the permanent removal of sin and the perfection of the worshiper's conscience (Hebrews 10:1–18).

-The theological dimensions of Sacrifice Atonement Pentateuch Blood have been explored by scholars across multiple traditions, each bringing distinctive emphases and methodological commitments to the conversation.
+The theological dimensions of sacrifice and atonement have been explored by scholars across multiple traditions, each bringing distinctive emphases and methodological commitments to the conversation.
 This diversity of perspective enriches the overall understanding of the subject while also revealing areas of ongoing debate and disagreement.
+The work of John Webster, Kevin Vanhoozer, and Telford Work has demonstrated that a robust doctrine of Scripture requires a correspondingly robust pneumatology, recognizing the Spirit's role in inspiration, illumination, and transformation.

 Conclusion